Chart Color Schemes

 Blaxland - Warrimoo - Lapstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Blaxland-Warrimoo-Lapstone, as per the latest Census data, 94.8% of dwellings were houses with the remaining 5.1% being semi-detached, apartments, or other types.
-This compares to Sydney's metropolitan area where 92.3% were houses and 7.7% were other dwellings.
-Home ownership in Blaxland-Warrimoo-Lapstone stood at 42.3%, mirroring the Sydney metro figure, with mortgaged properties at 42.9% and rented ones at 14.8%.
-The median monthly mortgage repayment in the area was $2,265, higher than the Sydney metro average of $2,033.
-The median weekly rent was $440, compared to Sydney's $400.
-Nationally, Blaxland-Warrimoo-Lapstone's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+In Blaxland-Warrimoo-Lapstone, as per the latest Census, 94.8% of dwellings were houses, with 5.1% being semi-detached, apartments, or other types.
+This compares to Sydney metro's 92.3% houses and 7.7% other dwellings.
+Home ownership in Blaxland-Warrimoo-Lapstone was 42.3%, similar to Sydney metro, with mortgaged dwellings at 42.9% and rented ones at 14.8%.
+The median monthly mortgage repayment in the area was $2,265, higher than Sydney metro's average of $2,033.
+The median weekly rent was $440, compared to Sydney metro's $400.
+Nationally, Blaxland-Warrimoo-Lapstone's mortgage repayments were significantly higher at $2,265 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing